haven1network/validator/ACTIVITIES.md

 ## Config changes proposal

-Contact the Haven1 team to get instructions on how to make a config change proposal
+Reach out to the Haven1 team for guidance on how to create a configuration change proposal.